martenscs/my-account/README.md

 8. Access the sample at your servlet container's address and the appropriate context.

+### Deployment with PingFederate as the Identity Provider

+The application's default configuration assumes a single Data Governance Broker server is performing both the Identity Provider (IDP) and Resource Server roles.
+However, the application can also be configured to use a PingFederate server as the IDP.

+The steps below assume that both the Data Governance Broker and PingFederate server have been configured so that the Broker's SCIM endpoint can accept and validate the PingFederate server's access tokens.
+Refer to the Data Governance Broker documentation for the required configuration to enable this feature.

+1. Extract the my-account.tar.gz file (found in the samples directory).
+2. Extract the source from the my-account-source.tar.gz file in a development environment.
+3. Customize the configuration values and optionally the other application source files and build my-account.war.
+   At a minimum, values to be customized will include `IDENTITY_PROVIDER_URL`, `RESOURCE_SERVER_URL`, and `IDENTITY_PROVIDER_TYPE` (see the "Customization" section for additional details).
+4. If you are deploying the custom my-account.war file in the Data Governance Broker, perform the following:
+   * Use dsconfig to run the commands in the setup.dsconfig file that add the Web Application Extension and add it to the HTTPS Connection Handler.
+   * Restart the HTTP Connection Handler by disabling and re-enabling it, or by restarting the server.
+5. If you are deploying the custom my-account.war file in an external servlet container, perform the following:
+   * Deploy the custom my-account.war file into your servlet container as appropriate (e.g. copy it into the webapps directory of your Tomcat installation and restart).
+   * Use dsconfig or the console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Governance Broker's SCIM2 HTTP Servlet Extension.
+The sample application's origin and the Data Governance Broker's origin should be added to "cors-allowed-origins", and "GET", "DELETE", "POST" and "PUT" should be added to "cors-allowed-methods".
+E.g.,

+     dsconfig create-http-servlet-cross-origin-policy --policy-name my-account \
+         --set cors-allowed-origins:http://localhost:3006 --set cors-allowed-origins:https://localhost:8445 \
+         --set cors-allowed-methods:GET --set cors-allowed-methods:DELETE --set cors-allowed-methods:POST \
+         --set cors-allowed-methods:PUT

+     dsconfig set-http-servlet-extension-prop --extension-name SCIM2 --set cross-origin-policy:my-account

+6. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scope objects to the Data Governance Broker's configuration.
+7. Configure the following in PingFederate:
+   * Under Scope Management, configure scopes with names that match those that were added to the Data Governance Broker in step 6 (also listed in the "Scopes" section below).
+   * Configure an OAuth Client for this application.
+The Client ID should match the `CLIENT_ID` value in the application configuration.
+Client Authentication should be set to "None".
+The Redirect URI should be the address the sample application will be accessible at, and should match the `CLIENT_REDIRECT_URL` value in the application configuration.
+Allowed Grant Type should be "Implicit".
+   * To allow Sign Out from the application, configure Asynchronous Front-Channel Logout settings in the OAuth Settings > Authorization Server Settings screen.
+Select the Track User Sessions for Logout and Revoke User Session on Logout check boxes.
+Add the application's domain and path to the allowed redirect list in the Server Configuration > Redirect Validation screen.
+8. Access the sample at the appropriate address and context.

 ### Scopes

 The sample's default configuration depends on scopes that are created by the setup.dsconfig file: